 Ms. Conforme served at the New York City Department of Education for over a decade, culminating in her appointment as Chief Operating Officer.
 She oversaw a $23 billion budget and 130,000 employees, directing organizational strategy, finance, technology, family and community engagement, fundraising, operations and communications.
 She was also Chief Financial Officer and the Deputy Chief Schools Officer, overseeing the day-to-day activities of the city’s 1,700 public schools.

 “During this time of transition, Veronica is the best candidate to lead the Education Achievement Authority of Michigan,” said Joyce Hayes Giles, chairperson of the EAA Board of Directors.
 “She is a proven leader with outstanding academic and administrative capabilities; she has a vision for improving the educational experience of every student and strengthening the professional development of our teachers.”

-Watch the video to see how the EAA is making a difference.
+Watch this video to see the EAA differnce.

 Why choose a traditional school when an EAA option is available?

 Education Achievement Authority (EAA) of Michigan schools implement a student-centered model of teaching and learning that allows teachers to personalize instruction to meet the needs of each child.
 Its teachers are focused on individual student progress rather than a “one size fits all” approach.
 Teachers assess each student to identify their specific learning needs.

 - Each student:

 - Works at their own pace — they get extra seat time when they need it and they have an opportunity to accelerate ahead when they are ready:

 - For example, if a student can complete course work in six months, rather than nine, they will be advanced to the next level of instruction.